rawhex/hidiot.com/_docs/getting_tactile/getting_started.md

 These types of operators are called conditional operators, because they're used to compare values.

 The ```||``` symbol is a *logical operator*.
-Logical operators connect two or more statements together.
-We can use these in control structures to chain conditions together.
+Logical operators connect two or more statements together and are used to evaluate conditions based on what's called *boolean logic*.
+We'll look at boolean logic in more detail in a later tutorial.

 The ```||``` symbol is the logical operator for *OR*.
 In our if statement this means:
 ```